hossainlab/jhossain.me/content/home/experience.md

   date_start = "2016-06-01"
   date_end = ""
   description = """
-  [Bio-Bio-1](http://biobio.one/) is a voluntary not-for-profit organization, formed by some passionate individuals in late 2008 to learn Bioinformatics for making some senses from the Enigma of Life.
-It also aims to spread the excitement of Research and Development by infecting the like-minded individuals (especially the young ones) through several programs (i.e.: weekly Study Circles).
-I was an active participant of their weekly study circle and learned a lot from them, especially I learned bioinformatics techniques with help of Python.
+  Bio-Bio-1 is a voluntary, non-profit organization formed by some passionate individuals in late 2008 to learn Bioinformatics for making some sense from the Enigma of Life.
+It also aims to spread the excitement of Research and Development by infecting like-minded individuals (especially the young ones) through several programs (i.e., weekly Study Circles).
+I was an active participant in their weekly study circle and learned a lot from them; especially, I learned bioinformatics techniques with the help of Python.
   """
 +++